Phalcode/gamevault-docs/docs/server-docs/setup/truenas-scale.md

 - a database for GameVault to store its media - mounted to the /media directory internally

 These directories will need to be created before you can deploy GameVault on your TrueNAS Scale server.
 If you have not yet done so, create the needed directories before continuing, and ensure your chosen user has read/write access to all three of the directories.

+For this example, the following directories have been made on TrueNAS Scale, and the "apps" user has read/write access:

+- Games directory: /Tank1/Games
+- database directory: /Tank1/GameVault/database
+- media directory: /Tank1/GameVault/media

+After these directories have been created, and you have ensured that your chosen TrueNAS user has read/write access to all three directories, you will need to update the docker-compose.yml file to specify these directories.

 An example of the finished config is available below under "Step 2a"